International shipping guide

 It is your responsibility to check if items you send are prohibited or subject to restrictions.
 See our prohibitions and restrictions guide for UK and international mail.

 We restrict a lot of everyday items, including aerosols, nail varnishes, perfumes and aftershaves.
 However, business users can send some of these items to some European countries using our International Tracked and Signed service.
-For more details, check our International Business Parcels user guidepdf, 2.89 MB.
+For more details, check our International Business Parcels user guide*pdf, 6.56 MB.

-Read our detailed country guides to help you choose a mail service for your destination.
-You can also check if you need to fill out customs information, and read about prohibited and restricted items for that country.
+Read our detailed country guides to help you choose the right mail service for your destination and requirements.
+You can check if you need to fill out customs information, read about prohibited and restricted items for that country and learn the best way to address your item.

 Electronic customs data